fverdugo/PartitionedArrays.jl/docs/src/usage.md

 Now this code is parallel.
 Function `distribute_with_mpi` takes an array and distributes it over the different ranks of a given MPI communicator (a duplicate of `MPI.COMM_WORLD` by default).
-The type of the result is an array type called `MPIData`, which overloads function `map` with a parallel implementation.
+The type of the result is an array type called `MPIArray`, which overloads function `map` with a parallel implementation.
 Function `distribute_with_mpi` assigns exactly one item in the input array to each rank in the communicator.
 Thus, the resulting array `ranks` will be distributed in such a way that each MPI rank will get an integer corresponding to its (1-based) rank id.
 If we place